basyura/send-to-chatgpt/README.md

 ## Permissions & Privacy

 - Permissions: `activeTab`, `contextMenus`, `storage`
+- Rationale:
+  - `activeTab`: read the current tab URL when you invoke the action
+  - `contextMenus`: add the right‑click menu item
+  - `storage`: persist your default prompt in `chrome.storage.sync`
 - No content scripts read page contents
 - Navigates to `chatgpt.com` only